VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 Cut off the excess elastic.

-10. Put the elastic bands in the middle
+10. Put the middle elastic bands in place

-On the edge of the notebook: mark a first point 1 cm from the edge, then a second 2 cm from the edge.
-Do the same for the bottom of the notebook: a first point 1 cm from the edge and a second point 2 cm from the edge.
+On the spine of the notebook: mark a first dot 1 cm from the edge, then a second 2 cm from the edge.
+Do the same for the bottom of the notebook: a first dot at 1 cm and a second at 2 cm.

 ![]() |